Social Analysis

 Problem Description

-There was the number of problems faced by the community of older Americans in the second half of the twentieth century.
+There were a number of problems faced by the community of older Americans in the second half of the twentieth century.
 The issues included hunger, poverty, social isolation, affordable housing, and lack of productive and independent living.
-There was lack of the public assistance and support for these people.
-These barriers have created the number of obstacles for the older Americans to receive proper aid and funding.
+There was a lack of public assistance and support for these people.
+These barriers have created a number of obstacles for older Americans to receive proper aid and funding.
 Most of the early adults were passing their end of life.
 In 1965, the enactment of the older American Act had provided this population a range of social services.
-These include meals and nutritional, legal support and the services related to the prevention of elder abuse along with the help of caregivers.
-These services make it easy for older Americans by avoiding the nursing homes and stay in their homes to live an independent life.
-Older Americans beginning at the age of 65 years and older are qualified for these services.
-The establishment of the administration on aging by the act is also facilitating and overseeing the needs of the older Americans in today’s society.
+These include meals and nutritional, legal support and services related to the prevention of elder abuse along with the help of caregivers.
+These services make it easy for older Americans to avoid nursing homes and stay in their homes to live an independent life.
+Older Americans, beginning at the age of 65 years and older, are qualified for these services.
+The establishment of the Administration on Aging by the Act also facilitates and oversees the needs of older Americans in today’s society.

 Lack of proper cooperation in helping older individuals was stumbling the performance of caregivers.
-The planning and the financing of the different programs required organization among the local, state and the federal level agencies (Adams, 2017).
-For the inaccuracy and the effective audit of the aging networks was also lacking and it required the leadership role at the federal level.
-There were certain efforts for the better cooperation and effective services for the older American society.
-There were traditional ways of supporting these people like charity, assets, labor and the family.
+The planning and financing of the different programs required organization among the local, state and federal level agencies (Adams, 2017).
+The inaccuracy and effective audit of the ageing networks were also lacking, and a leadership role at the federal level was required.
+There were certain efforts to improve cooperation and provide effective services for the older American society.
+There were traditional ways of supporting these people, such as charity, assets, labour, and the family.
 The extended family was one of the primary sources of support for the aged individuals (Thomas, 2014).
 The responsibility laws were applied to look after the older people.
-The grants and the assistance programs have gained positive support for older Americans.
+The grants and assistance programs have gained positive support for older Americans.

-The programs and the services funded through the Older American Act helping the people in maintaining their health and independence.
-Millions of the senior that are above the age of 60 are getting benefits from the act.
-The act was amended passage of time to modify the structure of national aging and services network.
-Operating in the 56 states the system is providing its services to the aging population.
+The programs and the services funded through the Older Americans Act help people maintain their health and independence.
+Millions of seniors who are above the age of 60 are getting benefits from the act.
+The act was amended to modify the structure of the national aging and services network.
+Operating in 56 states, the system provides services to the aging population.
 There are around 600 area agencies that are performing their functions under this act.
-In the same way, 260 organizations belong to the different tribes, and these are representing approximately four hundred tribes.
-The employees are about ten thousand along with the volunteers for providing services and support to the aging population.
-Similarly, the theoretical framework for the aged people has extended many behavioral changes.
+In the same way, 260 organizations belong to different tribes, and these represent approximately four hundred tribes.
+The employees are about ten thousand, along with the volunteers who provide services and support to the aging population.
+Similarly, the theoretical framework for aged people has extended many behavioural changes.

-The social scientist has tried to counter the problem of an aging populace by providing certain methods.
+Social scientists have tried to counter the problem of an ageing populace by using certain methods.
 The Erik Erikson propounded the Activity theory of the aging.
-He took the particular interest in the behavioral psychology of late adulthood (Eriksson, 2016).
-The development and the aging are perceived through the study as equal to the occurrence of the behavioral changes.
-Erikson was of the view that ego integrity in older adults while avoiding the despair is the main issue among the aging populace.
-Those people that develop wisdom at this stage of their life without having regrets of the past are the successful older adults.
+He took a particular interest in the behavioural psychology of late adulthood (Eriksson, 2016).
+Development and ageing are perceived through the study as equal to the occurrence of behavioural changes.
+Erikson was of the view that ego integrity in older adults while avoiding despair is the main issue among the ageing populace.
+Those people who develop wisdom at this stage of their lives without having regrets about the past are successful older adults.

-According to the theorist the in the older adults, the positive connection is there between the activity and healthy aging.
-The theory holds that the withdrawal from the social action leads to the escape from the traditional American belief of activity, industry and the energy.
+According to the theorist, older adults have a positive connection is there between activity and healthy ageing.
+The theory holds that the withdrawal from social action leads to the escape from the traditional American belief of activity, industry and energy.
 Growing old means different things for the older adults.
-Those people that passed active life in their young and middle adult age will remain active as older adults.
-These older Americans have mostly conducted the review of their life (Eriksson, 2016).
-Certain ways for the older adults to look at their past like scrapbooks, muse over the photo albums and the visits of the favorite childhood places.
+Those people who pass active life in their young and middle adult age will remain active as older adults.
+These older Americans have mostly conducted a review of their life (Eriksson, 2016).
+Certain ways for older adults to look at their past, like scrapbooks, muse over photo albums and visit their favourite childhood places.
 Older adults look back at their history and try to find the meaning and purpose of their life.
-According to the Erikson older adults have intense need of sharing of the memories with the family or with those who are close to them.
-It will provide them relaxation in their behavior and healthy life.
+According to Erikson, older adults have an intense need to share memories with their family or with those who are close to them.
+It will provide them with relaxation in their behaviour and healthy life.

 Influence of Aging over Implicit and Explicit Behavior

-The implicit and the explicit behaviors unfolded through the changing divergent association of the age factor.
-The core construction of both types of the responses revealed that older adults perceive the severity of their health (Chen, 2014).
-The implicit action is mostly high in the young’s while the older adults have, the fewer preferences.
-Regarding the explicit attitude, the older adults have the higher choice than the young people.
-The human behavior of the older adults are reflected through the genetics of the aging.
-Ethics are concerned with the activity that influences the older Americans, and the changes that occur during the late adulthood of the individual.
-The explicit attitudes are consist of the conscious level.
+The implicit and the explicit behaviours unfolded through the changing divergent association of the age factor.
+The core construction of both types of responses revealed that older adults perceive the severity of their health (Chen, 2014).
+The implicit action is mostly high in the young, while the older adults have fewer preferences.
+Regarding explicit attitudes, older adults have a higher choice than young people.
+The human behaviour of the older adults is reflected through the genetics of the ageing.
+Ethics are concerned with the activity that influences older Americans and the changes that occur during the late adulthood of the individual.
+The explicit attitudes consist of the conscious level.
 These are quickly formed and can readily report to the self.
-However the implicit behavior are the unconscious level of the individual, and these are mostly not known to us (Gonzales, 2015).
-The act will assist the experts in devising their policies regarding the change behaviors of individuals with old age.
+However implicit behaviour is the unconscious level of the individual, and these are mostly not known to us (Gonzales, 2015).
+The act will assist the experts in devising their policies regarding the change in behaviours of individuals with old age.

-The congress looking at the social conditions and the conflict associated with the old age people have devised the Older American Act.
-The concerns of the policymakers were the lack of community and social services for the older adults.
-The demographics show that the problem of aging is a serious concern with the changing trends and situations.
-The state is challenging to the enhance the number of dependent people.
-Those countries that are less develop have the more significant issue of dealing with the fast-growing older adults.
-According to the estimates in Latin America and the Caribbean, there will be 40 million older population.
-In the same way with the year of 2025, the ratio will increase up to the 10 percent (Gonzales, 2015).
-The stunning growth of older adults would be an enormous challenge for the decision makers and those who are expert in the formulation of the policy.
+The Congress, looking at the social conditions and the conflict associated with old age people, has devised the Older American Act.
+The policymakers were concerned about the lack of community and social services for older adults.
+The demographics show that the problem of ageing is a serious concern with the changing trends and situations.
+The state is challenging to enhance the number of dependent people.
+Those countries that are less developed have the more significant issue of dealing with the fast-growing older adults.
+According to the estimates, in Latin America and the Caribbean, there will be 40 million older population.
+In the same way, by the year 2025, the ratio will increase by 10 per cent (Gonzales, 2015).
+The stunning growth of older adults would be an enormous challenge for the decision-makers and those who are experts in the formulation of the policy.

-The majority of the older Americans are living in the urban areas.
-The socioeconomic picture of the Latin Americans and the Caribbean requires the attention of the policymakers.
+The majority of older Americans live in urban areas.
+The socioeconomic picture of Latin America and the Caribbean requires the attention of policymakers.
 The social impact of the aging population is involved.
-The plans and the programs will be the result of social values and the conflicts.
-The economic condition, social relationships, and the benefits will impact the policy.
+The plans and the programs will be the result of social values and conflicts.
+The economic condition, social relationships, and benefits will impact the policy.
 The commercial and the cultural competition are profoundly influencing the issue of older adults in the present society.
-The social productivity along with the inequalities that hinder class, race, gender, are the core values that influence the parameters of aging people.
+Social productivity, along with the inequalities that hinder class, race, and gender, are the core values that influence the parameters of ageing people.

 Short and long-term Goals of the Policy

-The quick and the long-term goals of the policy will impact on the future challenges and the social competition among the different segments of the society.
-Instead of the focusing on the limitations of the aging the plan will seek the opportunity for the older adults.
-The ways to maximize the well-being older adults along with the mental, social health will be the priority of the program (Huffman, 2018).
-According to the study those older adults who are adopting the social health behavior, and increase activity have the independent and meaningful life.
-The American population has the opportunities to improve the quality of their life by following the programs of the older American Act.
-An older adult can live more than twenty years by following the social interactions and the relationship with the other members his society.
-Volunteer working or services by the older adults also help them in preserving their health and happy life.
+The quick and long-term goals of the policy will impact future challenges and social competition among the different segments of society.
+Instead of focusing on the limitations of ageing, the plan will seek the opportunity for older adults.
+The ways to maximize the well-being of older adults along with their mental and social health will be the priority of the program (Huffman, 2018).
+According to the study, those older adults who adopt social health behaviour and increase their activity have an independent and meaningful life.
+The American population has the opportunity to improve the quality of their life by following the programs of the Older Americans Act.
+An older adult can live more than twenty years by following the social interactions and relationships with the other members of his society.
+Volunteer work or services by older adults also help them preserve their health and happy lives.

 Political Analysis